Zipper-Inc/client-js/README.md

 Check out other ways to
 [install Deno here](https://github.com/denoland/deno_install).

-Once that's installed check out this repo locally, make some changes, and make passes tests and build.
+Once that's installed check out this repo locally, make some changes, and make sure it passes tests and builds by running the following command.

 ```
 deno task build